lyynxxx/stakingnode/System.design/README.md

 It's a really handy tool and also can generate reports and send them via mail, so we can check what is happening in our system.

-All the configs are in /etc/audit/rules.d/audit.rules I "lock" the config too(-e 2 parameter), so after the service started, no one can edit/add rules without editing the lock and/or restarting the service or the machine.
+All the configs are in /etc/audit/rules.d/audit.rules I "lock" the config (-e 2 parameter), so after the service started, no one can edit/add rules without editing the lock and/or restarting the service or the machine.
 And that will trigger a lot of alerts...
 I hope I never get this kind of alert.

 ```
 ## First rule - delete all